INTRODUCTION

 - Operating Current: 15ma

-- Output Digital - 0V to 5V, Adjustable trigger level from preset
+- Output Digital - 0v to 5v, Adjustable trigger level from preset

-Pin details
+Pin Description:

 - VCC = 3.3V to 5V DC